smart-edge-open/ido-specs/openness_releasenotes.md

 `kubectl patch node NODE_NAME -p '{ "spec":{ "podCIDR":"10.244.0.0/24" }}`
 command should be issued on controller to enable flannel CNI on that node.
 - Cloud native enablement for Access Edge CERA is functional, however FlexRAN tests in timermode shows instability in this release.
 This issue is being investigated and will be addressed with a hotfix post release.

+## OpenNESS - 21.03.02
+- Multi-node deployment through Azure cloud fails due to the default (Calico) CNI not being supported by Azure.

 # Release Content